Columbia University researchers know why you chose that playlist, and it’s not about the music

 “The findings can pave the way for new approaches for record companies or music management to target and build audiences,” noted coauthor Sandra Matz, an associate professor of business at Columbia Business School.

-Most importantly, you can finally comprehend the large fanbases of musicians you find utterly repulsive: their fans are like them, not you.
+Most importantly, you can finally comprehend the large fanbases of musicians you find utterly repulsive: Their fans are like them, not you.